DSP: Dynamic Sequence Parallelism for Multi-Dimensional Transformers: Experiments

 \section{Experiments}

-\textbf{Hardware.} We conducted experiments on NVIDIA H800 GPUs with 80GB of memory.
-The GPUs are interconnected using NVLink within nodes and InfiniBand across nodes.
-Our methods and implementations are not dependent on specific hardware architectures and can generalize to other devices, particularly those with poor connection.
+Experiments are conducted on 128 NVIDIA H100 GPUs, interconnected via NVLink within nodes and InfiniBand across nodes.
+Our methods and implementations are not dependent on specific hardware architectures and can generalize to other devices, particularly those with less efficient interconnects.
+We follow the same baseline and settings as discussed in Section \ref{sec:setting}, utilizing 720M and 3B size Transformer-2D models in our experiments.
+Despite the existence of various 2D-Transformer variants, their architectures are fundamentally similar.
+We select one model similar to OpenSora \citep{Opensora}.
+The code is implemented using PyTorch \citep{PyTorchAI}.

-\textbf{Baseline.} We used DeepSpeed-Ulysses \cite{DeepSpeedUS} and Megatron-SP \cite{megatron-sp} as baselines, which represent the state-of-the-art sequence parallelism methods employed for processing long sequences with transformers.

-\textbf{Models.} We choose spatial-temporal diffusion transformer (ST-DiT) \cite{dit, LatteLD} as our experiment model.
-It uses spatial-temporal and cross attention instead of full attention in original DiT, which is commonly used for video generation.
-Our model structure basically follows \citet{LatteLD}.

-\textbf{Implementation.} The code is implemented using PyTorch \cite{PyTorchAI}, leveraging its distributed communication operators to implement dynamic switching.
+In the following evaluations, we focus on addressing the following questions: 1) How is DSP's end-to-end performance compared with other SOTA sequence parallelism?
+2) How is DSP's scaling ability when scale to many GPUs?
+3) What is DSP's memory consumption like in practice?